phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2795624
-#Number of Trump Tweets: 919748
+#Number of Trump Tweets: 920049
-#Number of Cruz Tweets: 550864
+#Number of Cruz Tweets: 551001
-#Number of Clinton Tweets: 349303
+#Number of Clinton Tweets: 349449
-#Number of Rubio Tweets: 288933
+#Number of Rubio Tweets: 289001
 #Number of Jeb!
-Tweets: 264458
+Tweets: 264539
-#Number of Sanders Tweets: 203286
+#Number of Sanders Tweets: 203355
-#Number of Carson Tweets: 122491
+#Number of Carson Tweets: 122509
-#Number of Kasich Tweets: 95763
+#Number of Kasich Tweets: 95783
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---